PhDJsandboxaq/draft-joseph-batch-signatures/draft-joseph-tls-batch-signatures.md

 of {{construction-tree}}.
 Then the root is signed by the hybrid DSA, whose functions _KeyGen_, _Sign_, _Verify_ are constructed via some composition of _KeyGen_, _Sign_, _Verify_ for a PQC algorithm and _KeyGen_, _Sign_, _Verify_ for some presently-used algorithm.

-## Privacy {#privacy}

-In {{AABBHHJM23}} two privacy notions are defined:

-- **Batch Privacy** can one cannot deduce whether two messages were signed in the same batch.
-- **weak Batch Privacy** for two messages signed in the same batch, if one is given the signature for one
--  message, it does not leak any information about the other message, for which no signature is available.

-The authors prove in {{AABBHHJM23}} that this construction achieves the weaker variant, but not full Batch Privacy.

 # Relationship to Merkle Tree Certificates {#relationship-MTC}